Lord’s Library editors offer a Luke 17:36 meaning with commentary on why the verse is missing from new Bible versions, for your edification.

 Luke 17:36 Missing Meaning

-The source of the omission?
-You already know: Codex Vaticanus and Codex Sinaiticus.
-These two 4th-century Alexandrian manuscripts are the backbone of the Nestle-Aland critical text, and their omissions have become the blueprint for modern Bible mutilation.
-Despite the fact that they contradict each other thousands of times, and despite the overwhelming agreement of Byzantine manuscripts which include Luke 17:36, modern translators bow to the academic altar of these flawed codices.
-They would rather delete the Word of God than challenge their own methodological assumptions.
-This isn’t about manuscript science—it’s about spiritual blindness.
+The source of the omission is the Codex Vaticanus and Codex Sinaiticus.
+These two 4th-century Alexandrian Manuscripts are the backbone of the Nestle-Aland critical text.
+Despite the fact that they contradict each other in some key places, and despite the overwhelming agreement of Byzantine manuscripts which include Luke 17:36, modern translators have been using this editorial direction.

 You’ll also notice that the verse numbering in modern Bibles jumps from Luke 17:35 to 17:37.
-That should immediately alert any honest reader that something has been tampered with.
-The verse didn’t disappear because it was proven false—it was removed because the editors arbitrarily decided to trust two manuscripts over thousands.
-The result?
-Confusion, fragmentation, and a neutered warning from Jesus Christ Himself.
-This verse is a thunderclap in the midst of His prophetic discourse—a piercing reminder that when He returns, the separation will be sudden and irreversible.
+That should immediately alert any reader that Luke 17:36 is missing.
+This verse is a piercing reminder that when Christ returns, the separation will be sudden and irreversible.
 It belongs exactly where God placed it: in the middle of Luke 17, reinforcing the urgency of His coming and the necessity of readiness.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.
 Lord's Library participates in affiliate programs.
 We may make a small commission from products purchased through this resource.